zapata-engineering/orquestra-core/docs/guides/vqa_guide/introduction.rst

 - :code:`hamiltonian`: a Hamiltonian of the problem given in :class:`PauliRepresentation <orquestra.quantum.operators.PauliRepresentation>`.
 - :code:`ansatz`: ansatz defining how the parametrized circuits should be constructed.
 - :code:`use_exact_expectation_values`: boolean determining if computation of expectation values should be done exactly, or estimated using sampling.
+Exact calculation is only possible when using a simulator!
 - :code:`grouping`: optional string determining how grouping of terms in Hamiltonian is done.
 Either "greedy" or "individual".
 - :code:`shots_allocation`: optional string determining how the shots are allocated.
 Either "uniform" or "proportional".
 - :code:`n_shots`: number of shots used when estimating expectation values.
 Should be provided only if you specified :code:`use_exact_expectation_values=False`.